-By Ensign Drake Davis, Public Affairs Officer, USS Ross (DDG 71)
+By Ensign Shannon McKeon, Public Affairs Officer, USS Ross (DDG 71)

 Cmdr.
-Dave Coles, commanding officer of Ross, hosted Rear Adm.
-Marc Aussedat aboard for a tour of the ship while underway in the Western Mediterranean.
-As they walked the ship, Coles explained the multi-mission capabilities of the Arleigh Burke-class guided-missile destroyer and discussed the added lethality Ross brings to CTF 473.
+John John, commanding officer of Ross, hosted Aussedat aboard Ross.
+They were able to discuss the multi-mission capabilities of the destroyer and the added skills Ross brings to CTF 473.

 Ross, forward-deployed to Rota, Spain, is conducting a routine patrol to support U.S. national security interests in the U.S. 6th Fleet area of operations.

-U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with Allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.
+U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with Allied and interagency partners, in order to advance U.S. national interests, security, and stability in Europe and Africa.